vectorcmdr/STL-Bitz-Box/README.md

 ### 📃 License

-Distributed under the GPL-3.0 license.
+Distributed under the MIT license.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>